ctranstrum/lintilla/README.md

 After you build the keyboard, you will need the [ZMK firmware][firmware].

+## What's this about a dongle?

+The Lintilla keyboard, with its [LED indicator][rgbled], is perfectly capable of running without a dongle.
+With a 250mah battery, the central half should last about 3 months between charges, and the peripheral about six months.

+Some people prefer to use a dongle, though, both to allow both halves to last about six months between recharging, as well as to provide additional feedback on the battery and bluetooth status and currently active layer and modifiers.

+I have tested the Lintilla with the following dongles, though you should be able to get any ZMK-compatible dongle to work with it:

+- The fancy [Prospector Dongle][prospector]
+- The more traditional [OLED Dongle][oled]

+Note that while the Lintilla keyboard uses XIAO BLE as its processor, you can use any bluetooth-capable ZMK-compatible processor on the dongle.
+If you found a dongle you like, but it uses the nice!nano processor, it should work just fine with Lintilla.

 ## Credits and inspiration

 - [ZMK][zmk]: for the firmware